smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ### DATABASE_BACKUP_DIR

-Sets the directory for saving the backup file, if you want it to be different from default one located in the ROOT directory.
+This variable sets the directory to use for saving the backup file.
+Use this if you want to save the backup file in a directory other than the default ROOT directory.

 ## Logging